 Find out more about the nuts and bolts of DLNA technology.

 Probably the most direct way to play your music wirelessly without a router, Bluetooth is available in most phones and many laptops these days.
 Just pair your Bluetooth speaker(s) and compatible phone or computer and go.
 However, with a limited range of about 10 metres, this method is best if you're planning to enjoy your music in one room at a time.

 DAB, Docks and that CD collection

 Just because you're losing the wires doesn't mean that you'll have to put aside your CD collection or give up on your favourite radio stations.
 Many systems like the Pure Contour 200i come with tailored docks for your iPod, iPad or iPhone (and connector slots for other MP3 players).
 Upload your old CDs to iTunes, drop them on your iPod or MP3 player, dock and go.
-Of course if you want to cut to the chase, a machine with a built-in CD player like the luxury Loewe SoundVision will do the trick too!
+Of course if you want to cut to the chase, a machine with a built-in CD player will do the trick too!

 Radio hasn't been left out in all this.
 Wireless sound systems include FM tuners, and those with integrated DAB receivers give you all your favourite radio stations in crystal-clear digital sound without pesky tuning or antenna fiddling.
 All this wireless connectivity has also opened up the world of internet radio, bringing literally thousands of stations into your home.